mkopischkie/mkopischkie.github.io/_pages/em.md

 image

 After transformations for all the neurological disorders, my dataframe is pictured below.

 image

 After transformations for the neurodegenerative disorders, my dataframe is pictured below.

 image

+Next, I performed XGBoost on both dataframes mentioned above.
+XGBoost also works best on continuous features and can handle binary or multiclass classification.
+Because of this, I used the same data transformations as above to model all the neurological disorders and the neurodegenerative disorders.
+Attached below are images of my training and testing sets for the neurological and neurodegenerative dataframes.

+image